oskardudycz/GoldenEye/src/Core/Core/Readme.md

 Create new project and add [nuget package](https://www.nuget.org/packages/GoldenEye.Core):

 `dotnet add package GoldenEye.Core`

+You can either go and check [Sample project](../../Sample/DDD/Backend.DDD.Sample/Readme.md), **Install the [project template](https://github.com/oskardudycz/GoldenEye/tree/main/src/Templates/SimpleDDD/content) by running**

+`dotnet new -i GoldenEye.WebApi.Template.SimpleDDD`

+**and then create new project based on it:**

+`dotnet new SimpleDDD -n NameOfYourProject`

+Or manually add packages to your project, eg: create new project and add [nuget package](https://www.nuget.org/packages/GoldenEye.DDD):

+`dotnet add package GoldenEye.DDD`

+You can also check my **[Github Tutorial](https://github.com/oskardudycz/EventSourcing.NetCore)** about CQRS and Event Sourcing.

 I found an issue or I have a change request
 --------------------------------